-The rate against revenue defers depending on contracts within the certain range.
+The rate variable based on revenue amounts differs at each store within certain range.

 Some of the property leases (Mainly sales operations and warehouses) in which the Group is a lessee contain an extension option and a termination option.
 An extension option enables the Group to extend the lease term unless either of a lessor or the Group makes an objection.
 A termination option enables the Group to terminate a lease agreement by informing a lessor of the termination prior to the expiration date.
 These terms and conditions differ by lease agreement.